stuible/VCH-homehealth/pages/modules/person-centred-care/more/chronic.md

     - part: half
       title: Self Management Support
-      text: "The home health team can support client’s in managing their chronic conditions by:"
+      text: "The home health team can support clients in managing their chronic conditions by:"
       bullets:
         - Assessment and monitoring
         - Managing emergencies